awsdocs/iam-user-guide/doc_source/reference_policies_elements_notaction.md

 }
 ```

-The following example policy denies access to any operations outside of the `eu-central-1` and `eu-west-1` regions, except for actions in the listed services\.
-The services listed in the `NotActions` element are some of the AWS global services with a single endpoint physically located in the `us-east-1` Region\.
-Operations in these services would fail otherwise\.
-This policy denies access and requires another policy to grant access\.
-To view the example policy, see [AWS: Denies Access to AWS Based on the Requested Region](reference_policies_examples_aws_deny-requested-region.md)\.
+For an example policy that denies access to actions outside of specific Regions, except for actions from specific services, see [AWS: Denies Access to AWS Based on the Requested Region](reference_policies_examples_aws_deny-requested-region.md)\.